Bladecasey23/Intrusion-detection-using-xgboost/README.md

 ## Real-time detection (proof of concept)

 Extended the model to a live packet-capture demo using `scapy`, approximating a subset of NSL-KDD features from raw packets and a sliding time window.
 This surfaced a genuine limitation worth stating plainly: several key features (e.g. file-system activity, several host-level aggregate statistics) require telemetry that isn't available from network packets alone.
 Production systems address this with dedicated flow-extraction tools (e.g. Zeek, CICFlowMeter).
-This demo should be read as a feasibility exploration, not a production-grade detector — see `realtime_demo.py`.

 ## Key takeaways